Backward Stochastic Evolution Inclusions in UMD Banach Spaces: Backward Stochastic Evolution Inclusions in UMD Spaces

 The second main theorem of this section is the following. \begin{thm} Let $(H_1)-(H_3)$ be satisfied and assume in addition that $E$ has the upper contraction property and with cotype $2$.
-Then, the backward stochastic evolution inclusion (\ref{E1}) admits a mild $L^p$-solution $(Y,Z)$, and the associated process $g$ can be chosen measurable adapted. \end{thm} \begin{proof} It suffices to arguing similarly as in the proof of the previous theorem and applying Lemma \ref{lem302} when calculating the limit of the sequence $(g_n)_n$ constructed in the settings (\ref{eq1}), taking into account that every element $X$ of $L_{\mathbb{F}}^p\left(\Omega;\gamma\left(0,T;E\right)\right)$ can be defined by a measurable adapted process $\phi:[0,T]\times \Omega\longrightarrow E$ since $E$ has cotype $2$. \end{proof}
+Then, the backward stochastic evolution inclusion (\ref{E1}) admits a mild $L^p$-solution $(Y,Z)$, and the associated process $g$ can be chosen $\Sigma_{\mathbb{F}}$-measurable. \end{thm} \begin{proof} It suffices to arguing similarly as in the proof of Theorem \ref{thm301} and applying Lemma \ref{lem302} when calculating the limit of the sequence $(g_n)_n$ constructed in the settings (\ref{eq1}), in order to obtain a mild-$L^p$ solution $(Y,Z)$ with an associated measurable process $\tilde{g}\in \Lambda^{Y,Z}$.\\ Let $(\tilde{g}^n)_n$ be a sequence of $\mathbb{F}$-adapted step processes converging to $\tilde{g}$ in $L^p(\Omega;\gamma(0,T;E))$. \\Similarly to (\ref{ident305}), we have for every natural numbers $n,m$